xebitstudios/myhaha/README.md

 - AWS DynamoDB

 ## Contributing
-Please contact Adetunji Oduyela if you wish to contribute.
+Please contact aaa if you wish to contribute.

 ## Authors

-- Rene Rangel Ramirez
-- Adetunji Oduyela
-- Ned Visolyaputra
-- Eu Gene Lim
+- aaa